Data-Science-Big-Data-Research-Lab/MetaGen/docs/source/use_cases.rst

 Hyperparameter optimization with scikit-learn
 ----------------------------------------------

-In this section, a hyperparameter optimization usecase is detailed employing the Metagen library and scikit-learn in five steps.
+In this section, a hyperparameter optimization use case is detailed employing the Metagen library and scikit-learn in five steps.

 Step 1: Import the required libraries.
 In most cases only the Domain and the meta-heuristic is required, the solution is included in this case just for type checking.